dotkom/notifier/README.md

 - Jim Frode Hoff <jimfrodehoff@gmail.com> made the coffee button, attached to an Arduino
 - Nils Herde fixed hardware issues, kept the infoscreen running and installed the coffee button
 - Vegard Stenhjem Hagen installed all the hardware for Delta
-- Eirik Larsen <eirik.larsen93@gmail.com> made the OmegaV NotiPier, which made Notifier's hardware features accessible to all the student unions in Trondheim
+- Eirik Larsen <eirik.larsen93@gmail.com> made the OmegaV NotiPi, which made Notifier's hardware features accessible to all the student unions in Trondheim

 - Also, the following made coffee memes:
 	- Thomas Gautvedt